 Before progressing to the main game you’d have to earn cash (or ‘credits’ if we’re to use the movie terminology for currency) by excavating rocks from your quarry workplace to pay for your holiday memory implantation.
 Ramping up the challenge, falling rocks and heavy machinery would pose a threat to your success and thus have to be avoided.
 Reach Rekall Inc. with insufficient funds and you’d be offered a booby prize rather than a trip to Mars.
 A postcard depicting Hawaii, the moon or Mars (minus the secret agent adjunct) would be presented along with a game over message forcing you to try again.

-Introducing train travel would have been especially relevant as a memorable high-velocity chase scene in the movie depicts Quaid utilising Mexico’s real life public transportation system (following a splash of silver paint) to evade Richter’s yes-men.
-Because the genuine article naturally looked so futuristic, evoking the desired period (2084) required only minimal remodeling.
+Introducing train travel would have been especially relevant as a memorable high-velocity chase scene in the movie depicts Quaid utilising Mexico’s real-life public transportation system (following a splash of silver paint) to evade Richter’s yes-men.
+Because the genuine article naturally looked so futuristic, evoking the desired period (2084) required only minimal remodelling.

 One of the platforming stage settings was envisioned to manifest as a cityscape in which you’d have the option to exploit vehicles in order to take shortcuts, though the benefits would inevitably be offset by missing out on certain power-ups.